studioromeo/studioromeo.github.com/src/posts/2014-06-23-quality-assurance.md

 ---
 title: A day in the QA Maze
+summary: As a developer its easy to forget how your actions affect other roles.
+In this post I go over my experience shadowing a QA for the day
 ---

 This week is a week that every dev dreads in one way or another.
 In my opinion going live is never a stress free task no matter how silent it is.
 In fact I'm pretty tense just writing this article and there's absolutely nothing that could go wrong (I kid myself, it could totes go horribly wrong in ways I couldn't possibly imagine but onwards and upwards?).